hm-lang/core/proposals/README.md

 container~{id, value} := {
     # Returns `Null` if `Id` is not in this container,
     # otherwise the `value` instance at that `Id`.
-    # NOTE: the value will be readonly since `This` is readonly.
+    # NOTE: the value will be readonly since `Me` is readonly.
     # NOTE: this is a reference to the value in the container,
     # which will be copied unless it's being passed into a
     # function's arguments.